Back to Everyday accounts

 Managing a deceased estate

-It can be a difficult time when a family member or friend passes away.
-We’re here to help guide you through this process.
+It can be a difficult time when someone close to you passes away.
+We’re here to support you to manage and finalise the BNZ customer’s estate.

-This information is a guide, it does not take into account your specific situation and is not financial or legal advice.
-If you’re unsure about how to manage a deceased estate, we recommend you seek legal advice.
+This information is a guide, it doesn’t take into account your specific situation and isn’t financial or legal advice.
+If you’re unsure on anything, we recommend getting legal advice.

-When you feel prepared to start the process, we’ll first need you to collect the following information:
+When you feel prepared to start the process, you can contact us through our online form.

 • date of death